nicolewhite/nicolewhite.github.io_old/RNeo4j/docs/get-single-node.md

 | `graph`   | A graph object. |
 | `query`   | A Cypher query in the form of a string. |
 | `...`     | Optional parameters to pass to the query in the form key = value, if applicable. |

+## Value

+A node object.
+Returns NULL if a node is not found.

 ## Details